ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <8-cwd_content> script stores the result of 'ls -la' bash command in a file called <ls_cwd_content>

 <9-duplicate_last_line> scripts appends the last line of the file <iacta> into <iacta> file

+<10-no_more_js> scripts deletes all files in the current working directory and its subdirectories that end with '.js' file extension.
+It doesn't delete any subdirectorie in the current working directories that bears the '.js' file extension.
+Beautifil isn't it!
+PS: You can omit the '-delete' argument to first see what files will be delected!